Hollywood plunges into all-out war on the heels of pandemic and a streaming revolution

 Disaster also loomed in Hollywood when COVID-19 in March 2020 shuttered movie theaters, emptied TV studios and shut down all production.
 The recovery is still ongoing.
 Over the weekend, one of the first major film productions shut down by the pandemic – “Mission: Impossible – Dead Reckoning Part One” – only just reached theaters.
 And as its big-but-not-blockbuster opening showed, some of pre-pandemic Hollywood still just hasn’t returned.
 Box office remains about 20-25% off the pre-pandemic pace.

 “We’ve talked about disruptive forces on this business and all the challenges we’re facing, the recovery from COVID which is ongoing.
-It’s not completely back,” Disney CEO Bob Iger said Thursday.
+It’s not completely back,” Disney chief executive Bob Iger said Thursday.
 “This is the worst time in the world to add to that disruption.”

-Though many of the demands of SAG-AFTRA and the WGA are longstanding, much of the current dispute gathered force in the helter-skelter days of the pandemic.
+Though many of the demands of SAG-AFTRA and the Writers Guild of America are longstanding, much of the current dispute gathered force in the helter-skelter days of the pandemic.
 A digital land rush to streaming ensued, as studios, in many cases, hurried to craft their Netflix competitors.
 Subscriber growth became the top priority.

 Rahul Telang, a Carnegie Mellon University professor and co-author of the book “Streaming, Sharing, Stealing: Big Data and the Future of Entertainment,” says an entire era of change was condensed into two years.